jtkovacs/jtkovacs.github.io/refs/notes/performance-management.md

-### DMAIC & Six Sigma (performance management)
+### Six Sigma (performance management)

 "In the quality arena, variability [denoted by sigma] is synonymous with the number of defects"; while its original application is to [process improvement](https://jtkovacs.github.io/refs/performance-management.html#six-sigma-process-improvement), **Six Sigma** [can be] a performance management methodology aimed at reducing the number of defects in a business process to as close to zero DPMO [defects per million opportunities] as possible."

+#### DMAIC

 For existing processes, Six Sigma rests on a DMAIC closed-loop model, similar to the BPM model (Sharda et al., 2014, p.
 136):

 | Define | Measure | Analyze | Improve | Control |
 | --- | --- | --- | --- | --- |
 | Define the goals, objectives, and boundaries of the improvement activity.
 At the top level, the goals are the strategic objectives of the company.
 At lower levels---department or project levels---the goals are focused on specific operational processes. | Measure the existing system.
 Establish quantitative measures that will yield statistically valid data.
 The data can be used to monitor progress toward the goals defined in the previous step. | Analyze the system to identify ways to eliminate the gap between the current performance of the system or process and the desired goal. | Initiate actions to eliminate the gap by finding ways to do things better, cheaper, or faster.
 Use project management and other planning tools to implement the new approach. | Institutionalize the improved system by modifying compensation and incentive systems, policies, procedures, manufacturing resource planning, budgets, operation instructions, or other management systems. |

+#### DMADV

 For creation of new processes, the model is DMADV (define, measure, analyze, **design, verify).**